saracoglum98/fu27soma-ma/README.md

 ./init.sh
 ```

-This code block will install dependencies, and prepare the operating system.
+Finally, the machine will reboot itself.
+After the OS boots up, the host machine is ready for operation.

+## 2. Managing the Framework

 The default configraution will use CPU only for LLM inference.
 If the host machine is a GPU enabled machine, you will have to edit the configuration file accordingly.
 Using `nano config.yaml`, or another method, change the `type: cpu` to `type: gpu`.
 If you want to do LLM inference on CPU only, you can skip this step.
 If you want to do further configuration for each microservice, you can have a look at `.env` file and `Dockerfile` files for each layer under `layers` folder.
 However, this is not suggested unless you know what you are doing.

-You can use `manage.sh` script to manage the codebase. run `./manage.sh help` and you will see the available options.
+You can use the alias `llm-se` to manage the codebase. run `llm-se help` and you will see the available options.
 ```
-Usage: ./manage.sh [command]
+Usage: llm-se [command]

 Commands:
-  help            Show this help message build           Build all services build --seed    Build all services and seed sample data start           Start all services stop            Stop all services restart         Restart all services
+  help            Show this help message build           Build all services seed            Seed sample data start           Start all services stop            Stop all services restart         Restart all services